HAVE YOU TRIED Markers for fashion illustration?

 …and they don’t have to cost a fortune either!

 Personally, I preferred the velvety look and feel, thickness and textural capabilities of gouache for fashion illustrations.
-How I loved the richness and total color-mixablity of gouache too.
 I even liked the slowness of working with watercolors.

 UNTIL… I needed them for a live sketching event at Lord and Taylor in New York.